kismetwireless/kismet-docs/readme/100-webserver.md

    This will restrict the Kismet interface to ONLY the local host, however it can still be reached via mechanisms like SSH tunnels.

-   Option available as of 2019-03.
+   This option became available as of `2019-03`.

 * `httpd_uri_prefix=/prefix`
    Sets the URI prefix - this prefix is an optional lead-in value to all the existing URIs in Kismet which allows it to be run via a HTTP proxy such as nginx.
 For example, setting a httpd_uri_prefix of `/kismet/` would allow proxying from the `/kismet/` directory of a nginx server.

+   This option became available as of `2019-03`.

 * `httpd_ssl=true|false`
    Turn on SSL.
 If this is turned on, you must provide a SSL certificate and key in PEM format with the `httpd_ssl_cert=` and `httpd_ssl_key=` configuration options.